Right Time of the Day For Buying and Selling Stocks

 As with stocks, index futures or ETFs can be traded for the first couple of hours, only if the market offers opportunities.
 Learning the best time to buy shares or sell them can take years of experience and specialised knowledge, though.
-It makes a difference whether the trader is experienced or a novice.

-For those looking for the calmest trading period (and a stable one at that), the middle of the day is usually it.
+For those looking for the calmest trading period the middle of the day is usually it.
 This is because people wait for future news to be released at that time of the day.
 News reports have already been factored into share prices.
 So, many are waiting to see how the news for the rest of the day impacts where the stock-market is headed.
 Prices are generally stable during this time.
 Because the action is slow, returns may be easier to predict making it a right time for beginners to place winning trades.
 It’s literally the calm before the storm, as within the last hour of trading, volume and volatility rise.
 Most intra-day stock-market patterns reveal the closing hour is much like the opening.
 It’s replete with big moves, full-sharp reversals plus last-minute changes, especially during the closing seconds of trading.